In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 The next step officially marks the start of your adventure with WordPress – you’re going to install WordPress on your hosting account.

 This might sound difficult, but it’s actually not.
-All you do is go to your Bluehost user panel (Bluehost will send you a link to it in the confirmation email) – usually available at my.bluehost.com.
+All you have to do is to go to your Bluehost user panel (Bluehost will send you a link in the confirmation email) – usually available at my.bluehost.com.

 Once there, scroll down until you see an icon labeled “Install WordPress”:

-Click it and follow the on-screen instructions.
-You will be taken through the whole process step by step, so there’s nothing to worry about.
+Click on it and follow the on-screen instructions.
+You will be taken through the whole process step-by-step, there’s nothing to worry about!

 If you need more hands-on info on picking a domain and installing a clean copy of WordPress, please go ahead and visit this guide (scroll to steps 2).